hexbus/adventure-ubergrom-8k/README.md

 envisioned several years ago plus an idea from Tursi's [Super Space Acer](https://www.arcadeshopper.com/wp/store/#!/Super-Space-Acer-2024-limited-edition/p/755974759/category=0) game because it was able to save high scores on an UberGROM.

-We kept the DSR, file manager and BASIC CALL CAT together in one 8K GROM.
+I kept the DSR, file manager and BASIC CALL CAT together in one 8K GROM.
 The DSR ROM uses 8,167 bytes, including the little `2026 Hexbus` signature.
 That leaves 25 bytes.
 The original Adventure GROM and the ROM1 loader are in another slot.

-This is the version we're freezing.
-Tunnels of Doom and the printer/cassette ideas are still on the backlog, but they'll be worked on separately.
+This is the version I am releasing today.
+I have future enhancements coming, including Tunnels of Doom support and the printer/cassette redirection ideas, but those are still on the backlog.
+They will be worked on separately.

 ## Put your own adventures in it